 You can look at many examples also of “as a service” business models across different sectors.
 Here companies get much larger value of products through their lifecycle not just one point of sale.

 ARA members are warmly invited to attend the Forum to progress and accelerate the circular economy opportunity for Australia.
-Please use the code PARTNER for a 10% discount on tickets.
+Please reach out to email@example.com to get discounted tickets.